For Seniors: You Can Beat the Heat

 people on low-salt diets may face an added risk (but don't use salt pills without

 The inability to sweat caused by some drugs.
 These include diuretics, sedatives,

 tranquilizers, and certain heart and blood pressure medicines

 Taking several drugs at once for various conditions.
 Don’t just stop taking them:

 Heat stress, heat tiredness, heat cramps, and heat exhaustion are all forms of hyperthermia,

-the general name for a range of heat-related illnesses, says the NIA.
-Symptoms may
+the general name for a range of heat-related illnesses.
+Symptoms may include:

-include headache; nausea; skin that is dry (no sweating), hot, and red; muscle spasms;
+Skin that is dry (no sweating), hot, and red

-If you suspect someone is suffering from a heat-related illness, the NIA says you
+If you suspect someone is suffering from a heat-related illness, you should do these

 Get the victim out of the sun and into a cool place — preferably one that is